-The monument to the Third Division, Cavalry Corps is south of Gettysburg on South Confederate Avenue.
-(Tour map: Bushman Hill & Slyder Farm)
+The monument to the 3rd Division, Cavalry Corps is south of Gettysburg on South Confederate Avenue.
+(Bushman Hill & Slyder Farm tour map)

 June 30.
 The First Brigade was attacked by Stuart’s Confederate Cavalry at Hanover and was repulsed.